taz1003/PP2-BMI-Calculator/README.md

 ## Credits
-- In script.js, the error message function (lines 68 - 72) was created after a good amount research on Youtube.
+- In script.js, the error message function (lines 68 - 72) was created after a good amount of research on YouTube.
 The video that mainly helped is - [Creating Custom Errors in JavaScript](https://www.youtube.com/watch?v=cVo186hyYsM&ab_channel=dcode).
-- In script.js, the for..of looping of arrays (lines 79 - 84) was inspired after some research on Google and Youtube.
+- In script.js, the for..of looping of arrays (lines 79 - 84) was inspired after some research on Google and YouTube.
 The video that helped the most is: [For of Loop with an Array in JavaScript](https://www.youtube.com/watch?v=c69Y2GpF6-U&ab_channel=Telusko).
 - The code to wait for the DOM content to finish loading was taken from the [CI Love Maths project](https://taz1003.github.io/love-maths/).
 - The [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) website was extremely helpful in creating the code found in script.js.